You’ve seen all the euphoria from people who passed the bar exam.

 I took plenty of breaks.

 I tried different things to see what worked for me.
+I don’t have advice.
+I just share my autobiography and pass along what’s working for others too.

 “Bar exam preparation is about learning, not education.
 Absorbing, not mere exposure.
 Understanding, not just memorizing.”